 Used by major brands

-axle ai has over 600 customers to date, including many of the world's most recognizable brands and media companies.
+axle ai has over 700 customers to date, including many of the world's most recognizable sports franchises, brands and media companies.
 Our customers tend to be the heads of video departments at these larger organizations; axle's software is generally deployed in workgroups of 3 to 30 people.

 Software = high margins

-While the number of these teams is growing rapidly, the cost of technologies needed to house and manage the content is dropping quickly.
+While the number of these teams is growing rapidly, the cost of the tech needed to house and manage their content is dropping quickly.
 For the first time ever, a small team can affordably implement networked storage and keep a shared version of all their footage, and archive older material to the cloud as needed.

 1. Larger systems companies - Sony, Avid, Dalet and Grass Valley all offer bigger, pricier solutions for video management, but they're beyond the reach of axle ai's targeted audience.

 2. Network storage companies - Video specialists EditShare, SNS, Facilis and now Quantum offer bundled software in this space.
 They're more limited in reach based on close hardware ties.

 3. Video tagging and transcription companies - Veritone, GreyMeta, Rev and Digital Anarchy all focus on harnessing AI in the creative space, but don't compete directly with axle.